Responsible and resilient business

 Supporting progression coaching at Crisis

-Our partnership with Crisis, the national charity for people experiencing homelessness, saw us donate over £85,000 to support progression coaching at Crisis Skylight centres in Oxford and Edinburgh.
+There are currently record numbers of people experiencing homelessness in Britain.
+In 2024, we donated £145,000 to national homelessness charity Crisis, funding the salaries of three lead workers at Crisis Skylight centres in Edinburgh, Oxford and Newcastle.
 Many Crisis members have very complex needs including physical and mental health issues, substance use and a history of trauma and abuse.
-Progression coaches work with them 1:1 and help them to overcome homelessness by building their confidence, motivation and practical skills.
+Lead workers provide life-changing emotional and practical support to help Crisis members access services and build their confidence, motivation and skills.

-Taylor Wimpey employees also stepped up to volunteer during Crisis at Christmas, to help people experiencing homelessness with accommodation and support over the festive period.
+Many of our Taylor Wimpey colleagues also stepped up as fundraisers and volunteered at local Crisis shops and during Crisis at Christmas, supporting people experiencing homelessness Taylor Wimpey Challenge over the festive period.

 Every Youth (End Youth Homelessness)

-We are a founding patron to Every Youth (previously End Youth Homelessness), a national charity for young people experiencing homelessness.
+We are a founding patron to Every Youth (previously End Youth Homelessness), a national charity for young people experiencing homelessness and have donated more than £1 million to the organisation since 2011.